wilddom/memrise2anki-extension/README.md

 ------

 Currently the first first text column is handled as front field and the other text columns are merged as back field.
+The same is valid for attributes.
 This behaviour could be changed in a future release.

 Bug Reports
 -----------